msakni22/Viola-Jones-Framework/README.md

 <img src="images/apply_haar.jfif" height=300px />

+The Viola-Jones algorithm calculates many such features across multiple subregions of an image, making the process computationally intensive.
+To address this, the algorithm employs the concept of Integral Images, which allows for rapid calculation of these features.

 <h2>References</h2>
 <ol>
   <li id="ref1">Viola, Paul, and Michael Jones.
 "Rapid object detection using a boosted cascade of simple features."
 Proceedings of the 2001 IEEE computer society conference on computer vision and pattern recognition.
 CVPR 2001.
 Vol. 1.
 Ieee, 2001.</li>